 - Avoid swimming and tub bathing for at least two weeks.
 Otherwise, it may cause irritation and infection in the vaginal area.

-- Do not use anything inside the vagina, such as tampons or contraceptive implants, for at least two weeks.
+- Do not use anything, such as tampons or contraceptive implants, inside the vagina for at least two weeks.

 - Include a rich diet of fruits, vegetables, healthy fats, protein, whole grains, and drink a lot of water.